PrinzEugn/Beginning-Data-Viz-in-R/GDS2017_Visualization_Tutorial.md

 Histograms
 ----------

 Histograms are similar in looks to barplots, and often more useful.
-Here we will also add a line represented the mean along with a label, and a line representing density.
+Here we will also add a line representing the mean along with a label, and a line representing density.

 ``` r
 hist(mtcars$qsec,